Welcome!

 Mistakes to Avoid When Selling Your Home

 Selling your home is typically a stressful venture.
 Unfortunately, some people create even more difficulties by making one of these four amateur blunders.
-If you are considering selling your home, ensure you’re adequately prepared and don’t make one of these mistakes.
+If you’re considering selling your home, ensure you’re adequately prepared and avoid these common mistakes.

 Selling a home may involve a long to-do list; it can seem complicated to get things done right.
-However, with proper planning, you can avoid making the following home seller mistakes.
+However, with proper planning, you can avoid the following home-selling mistakes.

 You are not keeping your house clean.

 First impressions speak volumes.
-There’s nothing more off-putting to a potential buyer than walking into a filthy residence, but a thorough cleaning job can be a cost-effective way to make your home attractive to potential buyers.
+Nothing is more off-putting to a potential buyer than walking into a filthy residence; however, a thorough cleaning job can be a cost-effective way to make your home more attractive to potential buyers.
 To make cleaning easier, first eliminate any clutter.
-Clutter includes the build-up of items within closets and cabinets, old appliances, clothing, and furniture.
+Clutter includes the accumulation of items within closets and cabinets, as well as old appliances, clothing, and furniture.
 You may even consider donating the things you find to charity.

-After removing any clutter from your home, create a checklist for what needs to be done in each room; this includes, but is not limited to, washing windows, mopping floors, and dusting surfaces.
-You may want to hire a professional service to eliminate some of the efforts on your behalf.
+After removing any clutter from your home, create a checklist for what needs to be done in each room.
+This includes, but is not limited to, washing windows, mopping floors, and dusting surfaces.
+You may want to consider hiring a professional service to reduce the effort on your part.

 Skipping on staging

-According to House Method, staging your home is an opportunity to create a lasting impression on buyers.
-In-home staging, you’re transforming your home into an attractive and memorable place for buyers.
-Different from decorating, in the sense that decorating may involve sprucing up your home with memorabilia and “stuff” that creates a personalized and sentimental place for you.
+According to the House Method, staging your home can create a lasting impression on buyers.
+In-home staging involves transforming your home into a visually appealing and memorable space for potential buyers.
+It differs from decorating in that decorating may include sprucing up your house with memorabilia and “stuff” that create a personalized, sentimental place for you.

-Staging is about creating an inviting and clean slate for the buyer to envision a place where they can see themselves and their stuff.
-Proper home staging emphasizes the stylistic elements of home while creating a lived-in feel and can be achieved with a few interior design refreshments.
+Staging is about creating an inviting and clean slate for buyers to envision a place where they can see themselves and their stuff.
+Proper home staging emphasizes the home’s stylistic elements while creating a lived-in feel, and it can be achieved with a few interior design refreshes.

 Forgetting to claim tax deductions

 Selling a home is usually accompanied by a windfall of cash, and as with every large sum of money, some inevitably goes to Uncle Sam.
-Fortunately, you can take advantage of certain tax deductions to maximize the profit you make on your sale.
+Fortunately, you can take advantage of certain tax deductions to maximize your profit on your sale.
 While these may not apply to you, the earlier you know, the better (some are time-sensitive).

-For example, you may deduct the cost of renovations or repairs only up to 90 days from completion.
-If you’re debating whether to buy or rent your next home, keep in mind that homeownership has many tax benefits.
+For example, you may deduct the cost of renovations or repairs only within 90 days of completion.
+If you’re debating whether to buy or rent your next home, remember that homeownership has many tax benefits.

 We have not hired a real estate agent.